Skip to main content

 Data Migration Strategies

-• Dual-write approach: Write to both old and new systems during transition
+• Dual-write: Write to both old and new systems during transition — verify consistency before cutover

 • Event replay: Rebuild new system state from historical events